PrefectHQ/prefect/docs/tutorial/workers.md

 As you continue to use Prefect, you'll likely author many different flows and deployments of them.
 Check out the next section to learn about defining deployments in a `prefect.yaml` file.

 !!! tip "Did you know?"
     A Prefect flow can have more than one deployment.
-This can be useful if you want your flow to run in different execution environments or have multiple different schedules.
+This can be useful if you want your flow to run in different execution environments or have multiple schedules.

 ## Next Steps